 Vickers earned his bachelor’s degree in electronic technology in 2007.
 He has taken courses toward his master’s in urban education at NSU.
 He graduated from Ocean Lakes High School in Virginia Beach.

-Vickers is the proud father of three-year-old Elle Christian Vickers.
+Vickers is the proud father of five-year-old Elle Christian Vickers.